 Q. What are the benefits of a Test Harness?

 Now, would you ask what the importance of breath for human life is – it is intrinsic, isn’t it?
 Similarly, a framework to test effectively is like a given.
 The benefit, if we have to spell it in so many words- I would say, every testing process has a test harness whether we consciously say that it is “The Test harness” or not.
-It is like traveling knowing the route, the destination and all the other dynamics of the journey.
+It is like travelling knowing the route, the destination and all the other dynamics of the journey.

 Q. What is the difference between test harness and test framework?

-I personally think that comparing and contrasting in not often the right approach when understanding related concepts because the lines are often blurry.
-As an answer to that question, I would say, Test harness is specific and Test framework is generic.
+I personally think that comparing and contrasting is not often the right approach when understanding related concepts because the lines are often blurry.
+As an answer to that question, I would say, the Test harness is specific and Test framework is generic.
 For example, a test harness will include the exact information of the test management tool down to the login IDs to be used.
-A test framework on the other hand, will simply say that a test management tool will do the respective activities.
+A test framework, on the other hand, will simply say that a test management tool will do the respective activities.

 Q. Are there any Test Harness tools?